The scariest scenario is having a sick and crying baby in the middle of the night without proper medicine on hand.

 Alternative: Vicks VapoPads

-But say you don’t have or run out saline nasal drops at the last minute, you might find some Vicks VapoPads in your home.
+But say you don’t have or you run out of saline nasal drops at the last minute, you might find some Vicks VapoPads in your home.

 Lucky for you, Vicks VapoPads is safe for babies as long as they’re two years old and above.